Professor Larry Jones, Associate Dean of the College, Biology

 Dan Backlund, Professor of Theatre Arts

-Dan Backlund is beginning his 25th year as a professor of theatre arts at Sewanee where he teaches scenic design, lighting design, scenic art, construction, CAD, model making, and Asian theatre.
-Since 1976, Backlund has worked professionally as a designer, scenic artist, and member of the production staff for more than 475 projects in 18 states and two countries creating scenery, lighting, and environmental designs for theatre, dance, opera, television, special events, live concerts, designed public space murals, museum, library, and restaurant environments, as well as residential, commercial, and other public spaces.
-He received his undergraduate training at Bradley University in Illinois, and received his Master of Fine Arts from the North Carolina School of the Arts.
-He has also served the university as an assistant dean of students, the manager of the Sewanee-Franklin County Airport, the chair of the department of theatre arts, the assistant provost for summer programs, and as the chair of the Jesse Ball duPont Library Planning Task Force.
-Backlund currently serves as an assistant chief for water operations with the Franklin County Rescue Squad, and as a state instructor for Dive Rescue and Rural Search and Rescue classes.
-He also is a flight and instrument instructor (Airplane), a master scuba diving instructor, and a first aid CPR/AED instructor.
-In October 2012, Dan earned his certification as a master underwater criminal investigator.
+Dan is beginning his twenty-sixth year as a professor of theatre arts at Sewanee where he teaches scenic design, lighting design, scenic art, construction, CAD, model making, Asian theatre, and scuba diving.
+Since 1976, Dan has worked professionally as a designer, scenic artist, and member of the production staff for more than 500 projects in 19 states and two countries creating scenery, lighting, and environmental designs for theatre, dance, opera, television, special events, live concerts, designed public space murals, museum, library, and restaurant environments, as well as residential, commercial, and other public spaces.
+Dan received his undergraduate training at Bradley University in Illinois, and received his master of fine arts from the North Carolina School of the Arts.
+Dan also serves as an assistant chief for water operations with the Franklin County Rescue Squad, and as a state instructor for Dive Rescue and Rural Search and Rescue classes.
+He also is a flight and instrument instructor (airplane), a master scuba diving instructor, and is certified as a master underwater criminal investigator.